ibm-cloud-docs/event-notifications/en-create-source.md

 {: #en-verify-manage-service}
 {: step}

-Verify that the managed service is available as a source for {{site.data.keyword.en_short}}
+Verify that the managed service is available as a source for {{site.data.keyword.en_short}}.

 - Go to the `Sources` section of the {{site.data.keyword.en_short}} dashboard.
 - Click `Add` and select `IBM Managed Service`.